 Roasted Kale & Napa Cabbage

 This recipe combines the mild flavour of napa cabbage with the smokey buttery crunchy flavour and texture of roasted kale.
-It is a great side dish to compliment lighter proteins like fish and chicken.
+It is a great side dish to compliment fish and chicken.

 What I love the most about Roasted Kale are those crunchy pieces that when browned give off a great smoky and buttery flavour along with a great crispy texture.